 The Best Food Trucks in Vancouver

-During the two-hour tour we visited four food trucks with the first truck at the starting point and the last truck being the finishing point of the tour.
+During the two-hour tour we visited four food trucks located in some of the coolest places in Vancouver.
+The first truck at the starting point and the last truck being the finishing point of the tour.
 At each truck we were each served about a half-portion serving of a signature dish, so make sure you come with an empty stomach and a bottle of water!

 Here’s a run down on what to expect and what I enjoyed about each truck.